Source Free Unsupervised Graph Domain Adaptation: Introduction

 In summary, the main contributions of our work are as follows: \begin{itemize} \item We first articulate a new scenario called SFUGDA when we have no access to the source graph and its labels.
-To the best of our knowledge, this is the first work in SFUGDA. \item We propose a model agnostic unsupervised algorithm called \model{} to tackle the challenges in SFUGDA.
+To the best of our knowledge, this is the first work in SFUGDA. \item We propose a model agnostic unsupervised algorithm called \model{} to tackle challenges in SFUGDA.
 It can both adapt the source model to the shifted target distribution and enhance its discriminative ability with a theoretical guarantee. \item Extensive experiments are conducted on real-world datasets.
-Our \model{} outperforms all the baselines on four cross-domain tasks, and the largest improvement on Macro-F1 score is 0.17.
-Moreover, the evaluation results verify the model agnostic property as \model{} can be applied with different representative GNN models successfully. \end{itemize}
+Our \model{} outperforms all the baselines on four cross-domain tasks.
+Moreover, experimental results verify the model agnostic property as \model{} can be applied with different representative GNN models successfully. \end{itemize}